dualio26/Docker-Training/README.md

 ## information

-This course goes over "3 days" focusing on buidling the users skill to be able to use docker for the current projects intended purpose.
+This course goes over "3 days" focusing on buidling the users skill to be able to use docker for the current projects intended purpose. <br><br>

-## Getting started
+## Training 1
 ### <br> Step 1: Installing Docker
 Installing Docker on a windows machine.
 <br><br>